Pat-Lafon/Cobb_Artifact/README.md

 Note the at the latter will take much longer because we expect the default generators to time out for many of the runs.
-(The timeout is set to 5 minutes per variation, which will be hit in 8 variations).
+(The timeout is set to 5 minutes per variation, which will be hit in 8 variations.)

 ```sh
 opam exec -- dune exec enumeration